contains the active ingredient trimethoprim

 Tell your doctor if you are breastfeeding or wish to breastfeed.

 Alprim passes into breast milk and may affect your baby.
-Alprim is not recommended
+Therefore, do not take Alprim

 Tell your doctor if you have, or have had, any medical conditions, especially the